commons-app/apps-android-commons/PULL_REQUEST_TEMPLATE.md

 ## Description

-Describe the changes made and why they were made instead of how they were made.
+Describe the changes made and why they were made.
 ## Related issues and discussion
 #{Issue Number}